Frobenius Monoidal Functors of Dijkgraaf-Witten Categories and Rigid Frobenius Algebras: Background

-A monoidal category is called \textit{rigid} if it comes equipped with left and right dual objects --- that means, for every $X \in \Ob \left( \cC \right)$ there exists respectively an object $X^* \in \Ob \left( \cC \right)$ with evaluation and coevaluation maps $\ev_X \colon X^* \otimes X \to \mathbbm{1}$ and $\coev_X \colon \mathbbm{1} \to X \otimes X^*$, as well as an object ${}^*X \in \Ob \left( \cC \right)$ with evaluation and coevaluation maps $\evr_X \colon X \otimes {}^*X \to \mathbbm{1}$ and $\coevr_X \colon \mathbbm{1} \to {}^*X \otimes X$ satisfying in both cases the usual conditions.
-If a rigid monoidal category comes equipped with isomorphisms $j_X \colon X \to X^{**}$ natural in $X \in \Ob\left( \cC \right)$ and satisfying that $j_{X \otimes Y}=j_X \otimes j_Y$ , then it is called \textit{pivotal}.
-The \textit{quantum dimension} of an object $X$ in a pivotal category is the composition $\mathrm{qdim}_j \left( X \right):=\ev_{X^*} \left( j_X \otimes \ide_{X^*} \right) \coev_X \in \End_\cC \left( \mathbbm{1} \right)$.
+A monoidal category is called \textit{rigid} if it comes equipped with left and right dual objects.
+That means, for every $X \in \Ob (\cC)$ there exists respectively an object $X^* \in \Ob (\cC)$ with evaluation and coevaluation maps $\ev_X \colon X^* \otimes X \to \mathbbm{1}$ and $\coev_X \colon \mathbbm{1} \to X \otimes X^*$, as well as an object~${{}^*X \in \Ob (\cC)}$ with evaluation and coevaluation maps $\evr_X \colon X \otimes {}^*X \to \mathbbm{1}$ and $\coevr_X \colon \mathbbm{1} \to {}^*X \otimes X$ satisfying in both cases the usual conditions.
+If a rigid monoidal category comes equipped with isomorphisms~$j_X \colon X \to X^{**}$ natural in $X \in \Ob(\cC)$ and satisfying that $j_{X \otimes Y}=j_X \otimes j_Y$, then it is called \textit{pivotal}.
+The \textit{quantum dimension} of an object $X$ in a pivotal category is the composition $\mathrm{qdim}_j (X):=\ev_{X^*} ( j_X \otimes \ide_{X^*} ) \coev_X \in \End_\cC ( \mathbbm{1} )$.

-A $\mathbbm{k}$-linear abelian category $\cC$ is \textit{locally finite} if, for any two objects $V,W \in \Ob \left( \cC \right)$, $\Hom_\cC \left( V,W \right)$ is a finite-dimensional $\mathbbm{k}$-vector space and every object has a finite filtration by simple objects.
-Further, we say $\cC$ is \textit{finite} if there are finitely many isomorphism classes of simple objects.
-A \textit{tensor category} is a locally finite, rigid, monoidal category such the the tensor product is $\mathbbm{k}$-linear in each slot and the monoidal unit is a simple object of the category.
+A $\mathbbm{k}$-linear abelian category $\cC$ is \textit{locally finite} if, for any two objects $V,W \in \Ob (\cC)$, $\Hom_\cC ( V,W)$ is a finite-dimensional $\mathbbm{k}$-vector space and every object has a finite filtration by simple objects.
+Further, we say $\cC$ is \textit{finite} if $\cC$ is equivalent to a category of finite-dimensional modules over a~finite-dimensional $\Bbbk$-algebra.
+A \textit{tensor category} is a locally finite, rigid, monoidal category such the tensor product is $\mathbbm{k}$-linear in each slot and the monoidal unit is a simple object of the category.

-A monoidal category $\cC$ is called \textit{braided} if it comes equipped with natural isomorphisms $c_{X,Y} \colon X \otimes Y \to Y \otimes X$, for all $X, Y \in \Ob \left( \cC \right)$, called the \textit{braiding}, that are compatible with the monoidal structure of the category.
-This means, the braiding satisfies the so-called \textit{hexagon identities} for any three objects $X, Y, Z \in \Ob \left( \cC \right)$:
+A monoidal category $\cC$ is called \textit{braided} if it comes equipped with natural isomorphisms $c_{X,Y} \colon X \otimes Y \to Y \otimes X$ for all $X, Y \in \Ob (\cC)$, called the \textit{braiding}, that are compatible with the monoidal structure of the category.
+This means, the braiding satisfies the so-called \textit{hexagon identities} for any three objects $X, Y, Z \in \Ob (\cC)$: